372groupproject/milestones-team6/Code/README.txt

 out the snippet just run and uncomment the snippet you wish to run.
 Then do cargo run and it should be fine.

 I added a folder called p2 that holds the small example program for milestone 2.

+The p3 folder contains the code snippets for milestone 3.